utilmeta/utilmeta-py/docs/en/guide/migration.md

 application = get_wsgi_application()
 ```

-You just need to import this `application` and mount it using the `mount()` UtilMeta service method, such as
+You just need to import this `application` and mount it using the `mount()` method of UtilMeta service, such as

 ```python  hl_lines="8"
 import starlette